RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 	- if *implemented with few features*, may be inflexible for some programs

 ![kernel-thread](../assets/kernel-thread.png)
+#### IV.
+The Syscall interface
+- allows one to go from user to kernel mode, follows the hour-glass idea like IP in the network stack
+- are hidden below various user-level APIs
+- syscalls are not standard across OSes.
+Each OS can have different types of system call interface (unless talking about POSIX standard)

 ### B2.
 Hybrid Model
 - has **both** user and kernel threads